 About the Musician

 J.J.
 Wright's style cannot be easily categorized.
 Trained as a jazz improviser at the New School for Jazz in NYC, he's also passionate about sacred music.
 Palestrina and Bach vie with Monk and Cannonball Adderley as just a few of his harmonic and melodic inspirations.
-While with the U.S. Naval Academy Band, Wright performed for the President—as well as several other high-profile diplomatic gigs—and with the Caribbean Jazz Project: Afro Bop Alliance, recording and performing with vibraphonist Dave Samuels, which was nominated for a GRAMMY and won a Latin GRAMMY.
-He recently recorded his debut album of original compositions and covers from Jon Brion, Sufjan Stevens, and Phil Collins.
-He is joined by Nate Wood on drums and Ike Sturm on bass and will release the album in conjunction with a U.S. tour in August 2014.
+While with the U.S. Naval Academy Band, Wright performed for the President—as well as several other high-profile diplomatic gigs—and with the Caribbean Jazz Project: Afro Bop Alliance, recording and performing with vibraphonist Dave Samuels.
+The album was nominated for a GRAMMY for 'Best Latin Jazz Album' and won the Latin GRAMMY in the same category.
+J.J. recently recorded his debut album of original compositions and covers from Jon Brion, Sufjan Stevens, and Phil Collins.
+He is joined by Nate Wood on drums and Ike Sturm on bass and released the album in conjunction with a U.S. tour in August 2014.